*Update: Absurd Bird has permanently closed down

-We visited the Soho branch, which is tucked away on Peter Street.
-Stepping in, the restaurant was seemingly underwhelmingly small, with table booths closely packed together and seated close to the bar/kitchen area.
-But then as we were led downstairs, it actually opens up to a more cosy dining area, decorated with dark wood and featuring a moonshine-themed bar.
+We visited the Soho branch, which is quietly tucked away on Peter Street.
+Stepping in, the restaurant seemed underwhelmingly small, with table booths closely packed together and seated close to the bar/kitchen area.
+But then as we were led downstairs, it opened up to a more cosy dining area, decorated with dark wood and featuring a moonshine-themed bar.
 There are TV screens across the wall as well, it was playing live football when we visited.

 Buttermilk Fried Chicken Wings (£6.95 for 4 XL wings / £12.95 for 8 XL wings)

-First of all, I did not expect the wings to come in such humongous size.
-They are definitely true to their word on their menu when they mention it’s XL chicken.
-I went with a classic buttermilk fried chicken wings, though there are a number of flavour options on the menu such as buffalo, hickory smoked BBQ, piri piri, peanut butter & maple, and many more.
+Starting with the fried wings, it came as a surprise with how massive they are!
+Without a doubt, they are certainly true to their word on their menu when they mention it’s XL chicken.
+I went with a classic buttermilk fried chicken wings, though there are a number of other flavour options on the menu as well such as buffalo, hickory smoked BBQ, piri piri, peanut butter & maple, and many more.

 Biting into it, you can clearly hear the loud crunch coming out of it.
-The wings were double-fried to achieve this ridiculously crispy crunch and it’s absolutely lush.
-Underneath that crispy coating revealed some absolutely juicy and succulent meat.
+The wings were double-fried to achieve this ridiculously crispy crunch and it’s absolutely lush to taste.
+Underneath that crispy coating revealed some juicy and succulent meat.
 The flavourings were simple but very effective.
-I really enjoyed it!
+I thoroughly enjoyed every bite of it!